 What seems like a missed opportunity is their Play button, which looks somewhat muted and monotonous.
-Instead of having it chucked to the bottom left of the feature image with a color that blends in with the base color of the app, they could do a lot more to give it some pizzazz.
+Instead of chucking it in the bottom left of the featured image with a color that blends in with the base color of the app, they could do a lot more to give it some pizzazz.

 One unique feature the app has, however, is the language switching tab that displays all available dubs and allows for instant language selection before playing the content.
 This caters to multilingual users and may do well at encouraging click throughs for a diverse user base.

 On HBO Go, we see a way, way more detailed approach with content pages.
 Displaying additional information like ratings for each episode, detailed cast & crew, as well as awards and accolades, their content pages look extremely full.
 For some, this may come off as cluttered.

 Since text already fills the page, CTA and navigation buttons can’t afford to take up much space.
 HBO combined their circular progress indicator with their Play icon on the content’s featured image; squeezed the tiny Download buttons under the featured images and content summaries; and compressed the season selection buttons to take up minimal space.

 Despite the packed layout, however, HBO Go does a good job grouping similar buttons together with color — sky blue for main CTA buttons like Play and Download, and royal blue for expansion buttons like More and See All.
 This subtle detail retains the order in their layout.

 Disclaimer: Due to restrictions from the Digital Rights Management, screenshots in this section are from web clients.